fewagency/fluent-html/readme.md

 ```

 ### Usage with [Blade](http://laravel.com/docs/blade) templates
-Echoing the result in a template is easy because the string conversion of a [`FluentHtml`](src/FluentHtml.php) instance always returns
+Echoing the result in a template is easy because the string conversion of a [`FluentHtmlElement`] implementation
-the full HTML structure from the top element down:
+always returns the full HTML structure from the top element down:

 ```
 {!!
 FluentHtml::create('div')->containingElement('p')->withContent('Text') !!}